Interoute eyes roll-up of European and U.S. cloud network firms

 "This change in the shareholder structure means that instead of being considered potential prey, we can now turn to being one of the predators," Interoute Chief Executive Gareth Williams said in a phone interview.

-The pan-European network operator aims to consolidate highly fragmented markets where national datacenter players have arisen in recent years amid spiraling corporate demand for cloud-based Internet services and tight local controls over data transfer.
+The pan-European network operator aims to consolidate highly fragmented markets where national datacentre players have arisen in recent years amid spiralling corporate demand for cloud-based Internet services and tight local controls over data transfer.

 The London-based company said it had 425 million in revenue in 2014, up 2 percent from the year earlier.
 Core earnings rose slightly to 93 million euros, while free cash flow grew to $25 million, reversing a shortfall of 20 million euros in 2013.

-Currently, around 25 percent of European data traffic flow over its networks and datacenters in 24 countries.
-It also has datacenters in key Asian and U.S. locations.
+Currently, around 25 percent of European data traffic flow over its networks and datacentres in 24 countries.
+It also has datacentres in key Asian and U.S. locations.

 Sixty percent of revenue comes from providing computing, voice and video communications services over its networks to corporate customers such as the European football association and Coca-Cola.